On this page:

 1.5 |

-In this course, reflective learning tasks are used to reinforce concepts during and after practicum rotations.
-Desired skills and behaviours will be identified to assist learners in developing lifelong learning goals and applying ethical practice in their role as occupational therapist assistants and/or physiotherapist assistants.
-Preparation for seeking employment will also be covered.
+In this course, reflective learning tasks are used to reinforce concepts before, during, and after practicum rotations.
+Students will apply ethical practice, reflection, and critical thinking, in their role as occupational therapist assistants and/or physiotherapist assistants.
+Students will also learn skills relevant to seeking employment upon graduation.
 Corequsites:

 |